city-super/MatrixCity/README.md

 - **small_city_metallic**: Metallic data for the Small City Map which shares the same camera poses as the **small_city** directory.
 - **small_city_roughness**: Roughness data for the Small City Map which shares the same camera poses as the **small_city** directory.
 - **small_city_specular**: Specular data for the Small City Map which shares the same camera poses as the **small_city** directory.
+- **small_city_pointcloud**: Point clouds for the Small City Map (both aerial and street views) can be used for the initialization of 3D-GS.
+We provide two versions, differing primarily in size.

 # MatrixCityPlugin